WATCH: Shetlanders send a message in a bottle urging ‘sibling across the sea’ to stop massive oil & gas project

 The development cost for this project is estimated at £4.1 billion, plus a further £3.6 billion in operating expenses.
 According to Equinor, the reuse of the Petrojarl Knarr FPSO, which recently worked for Shell on the Knarr field in the North Sea off Norway, as opposed to building a new one, will avoid 250 thousand tonnes of CO2 emissions.

-Earlier this month, Altera Infrastructure handed out an engineering, procurement and construction (EPC) contract to Aker Solutions for the complete upgrade of this FPSO.
+Earlier this month, Altera Infrastructure handed out an engineering, procurement and construction (EPC) contract to Aker Solutions for the complete upgrade of the FPSO.
 The upgrade work, which will be performed in a joint venture with Drydocks World-Dubai, will take place at the latter’s yard in Dubai, UAE.
 On the other hand, the detailed design will be carried out in Norway by Aker Solutions in collaboration with Citec Norway, ABB Norway and OneSubsea Processing.

 With a production capacity of 63,000 barrels of oil equivalent per day, this FPSO has a storage capacity of 800,000 barrels.
 If sanctioned, the Rosebank project is expected to create £8.1 billion of direct investment – including the development, operation and decommissioning of the field – based on Equinor’s projections.